Nicholasa Mohr: Creative Influences

 Mohr is predominantly influenced by Puerto Rican culture and the migratory patterns of Puerto Ricans within the United States.
 She has refers to herself as "a daughter of the Puerto Rican Diaspora."
 Much of her work is influenced by the geographic distance between Puerto Rican New Yorkers and the Puerto Rican Island, which creates an "island mythology" for those so far from the real island.
 The concept of "island mythology" and its relationship with colonialism and a community in exile are steady themes throughout many of her works.

 In Mohr's own memoir, she recalls living in an all-white neighborhood with her family as a child.
 Her brothers got brutally beaten and she was afraid to leave her house.
 Due to this, the family moved after four months to another part of the Bronx.
 These incidents of brutality and fear are what inspired her young adult book Felita.

 Feeling like an outcast is a common theme in Mohr's stories, and is also paralleled through her own life experiences.
 In Mohr's memoir, she recalls times where her bilingualism got her in trouble in school.
 In Nilda, a similar situation occurs where a character finds her knuckles smacked by a teacher when she speaks Spanish.
 In addition, when Mohr discussed her faith with nuns growing up, she was told that her religious practice was "sinful."
 Being forced to assimilate to a new culture is a reoccurring issue in Mohr's books, and her characters use their voices to overcome stereotypes as Mohr did in her life.

 By exploring the lives and traditions of Latin Americans, Mohr encourages readers of all ages and ethnicities to widen their perceptions of Latinos.

 Personal life

 Mohr met her husband Irwin when she attended the New School for Social Research.
-The were married from 1957 until his death in 1980.
+They were married from 1957 until his death in 1980.
 They have two sons, David and Jason.

 She was a resident of Teaneck, New Jersey starting in the early 1970s.